 It was a world away from the conservative fifties suits and gowns, and gave women a sense of freedom in how they moved and how they looked.

 If you google a PVC mini skirt today, you’ll find as many contemporary versions as you’ll find from the sixties.
 The mini, once it arrived, never left and is here to stay.
 It can still give a sophisticated look to an outfit, as well being daring.
 You can find contemporary ones in PVC as well as some more modern metallic shades.

 Go vintage if you can for an authentic 1960s vintage look.

 If you decide to go down the route of authentic 1960s vintage, then look online and on the high street.
-The shinier ones really are fun, but there are plenty of other materials that work just as well.
+The shinier Mini Skirts really are fun, but there are plenty of other materials that work just as well.
 Go for loud colours and monotone geometric shapes, with buttons and zippers and create a really authentic sixties look.
 Match with knee high boots and a blouse and you’re ready to go.

 jean_shrimpton in the dress that started the trend

 John Bates, January 1965, Fashion Style, Jean Shrimpton